rbigcal/Pizza-Place-Challenge/README.md

 7. Assuming you ran the sql script schema only you now have the schema but now data yet.
 This is where the csv files folder from the Documentation folder is helpful.
 8. From swagger i have created endpoints where you can upload the csv data and the API will import that to the database.
 ![image](https://github.com/user-attachments/assets/4a8f6de0-66df-43b9-b8c8-60739e24510e)
-9. upload the file respective to the section name.
+9. Upload the file respective to the section name.
+Please follow the sequence below.
+    - pizza_types.csv
+    - pizza.csv
+    - orders.csv
+    - order_details.csv
-10. and once that is done, congratulations you now have data.
+11. and once that is done, congratulations you now have data.
-11. You can now try some of the endpoints
+12. You can now try some of the endpoints